Teaching Methods

 Are there specific teaching methods employed by EFI?
 It is a question often asked by parents and to which there is no simple answer.
 The diversity of our students’ scholarly paths does not lend itself to any particular method, and so it falls upon the experience of our teachers to adapt the methods according to different contexts.

-We respect first and foremost three main principles in all our classes:
+However, we respect three main principles in all our classes:

 1. Learning by projects